- Discussion:

 - there are many surgical options for restoring digital extension in radial nerve palsy;

-- as w/ all tendon transfers, consider not only not only synergistic muscle activity, but also amplitude as well as muscle power and tendon excursion;
+- as w/ all tendon transfers, consider not only synergistic muscle activity, but also amplitude as well as muscle power and tendon excursion;

 - if surgery must be delayed, consider a stabilizing wrist orthosis;